 Texas was the home state for Metta Tomlinson Lansdale, whose ancestry provides one of the core trees for this site.
 Her family includes (among others) Simpsons, Tomlinsons, and von Rosenbergs who moved to Texas (from abroad or elsewhere in the United States) around the middle of the nineteenth century.

 Histories here refer to no living people.
-If you have any information which might amplify these histories—documents, pictures, or references—PLEASE get in touch!
 You are free to browse and download.
-If you cite or use them elsewhere, however, please give credit.
-To view the articles on this page, you will need to download Adobe's (free) Acrobat Reader.
+If you cite or use them elsewhere, however, please give credit where it is due.